Chromodoris albopunctata (Garrett, 1879)

 This side view shows the bright yellow foot.

 The photo below shows a relatively small specimen from Enewetak.
-It pretty well matches the description of a species Marcus & Burch (1965) described from the same place as Chromodoris briqua but I am certain it is a color form of C. albopunctata.
+It pretty well matches the description of a species Marcus and Burch (1965) described from Enewetak as Chromodoris briqua, which is a young color form of G. albopunctatus.

-This is a close look at the anterior end and illustrates the mesmerizing color pattern.
+A close look at the anterior end illustrates the mesmerizing color pattern.

 Created 13 December 2005